In 2018, the Food and Drug Administration (FDA) will implement a nationwide ban on trans fats in processed foods.

 Consumers should also be prepared that some food products that we’ve grown fond of will likely taste different.
 These include Coffee-mate, Bisquick, and Twinkies, according to a story published in the Greatest.

-Dr. Boris Lushniak, dean of the Epidemiology and Biostats Department at the University of Maryland School of Public Health, and a former U.S. Deputy Surgeon General, said it’s a small price to pay if it means moving the needle on heart disease.
+Dr. Boris Lushniak, dean of the University of Maryland School of Public Health, and a former U.S. Deputy Surgeon General, said it’s a small price to pay if it means moving the needle on heart disease.

 “Through science we have convinced policy makers to change context,” he told Healthline.
 “And we’ve been doing this for a while.”